ramanpiritha/EXNO-3-DS/README.md

-## EXNO-3 Feature Encoding and Transformation
+## EXNO-3 Feature Encoding and Transformation.

 # Name: Piritharaman R
 # Reg no: 212223230148